BechtelCIRT/zabbix-dnscheck/README.md

 ## Installation
 Requires `python3`, `zabbix-sender`, `bind9-host` (Debian) or `bind-utils` (Centos) packages.
 Uses `host` binary.<br />

 Take a look at script's first lines and change values if necessary.
 Its important to specify `serverIP` (server or proxy) in `dnscheck-send.py`.
+Since the external check script is executed by the Zabbix Server or Proxy, and zabbix_send is on board that host, using a ServerIP of `127.0.0.1` should work most of the time.
+You only need to change it if using on an external server and manually executing the script with the support of a locally installed zabbix_send to send data back to a remote server/proxy.

 Place scripts in `externalscripts` directory on your server or proxy.
 ```bash